 Will you be heading on the road with your family this summer?
 Road trips can be a great way to spend time with your loved ones or to get a brief respite from this crazy world.
 Whatever your reason for the trip, planning is key.

 One of the most challenging things for a family road trip is just getting to your destination.
 Anyone who has taken a trip with kids knows there are constant stops for snacks, bathroom breaks and meltdowns over a toy or blanket that may have fallen beyond their reach.
 If you prepare for the situations you can control, your trip to your destination will go smoothly (and hopefully with as few stops as possible).

 Before you hit the road, be sure to take a look at these 10 cheap road trip hacks.
 The dollar store or even Amazon are great places to look for inexpensive items that can be used to make your trip run as smooth as possible.
 Here are some hacks made using simple items that will ensure your next road trip adventure is a success.

 These mesh plastic caddies are great for snacking in the vehicle.
 Use the compartments to put a juice box or water bottle, bags of snacks, napkins and utensils.
 Each person in the car should have their own.
 No more making stops to get everyone their snacks.
 They can help themselves as you drive.

 Mesh Pop Up Hamper

 These small hampers fold up into a disc so they don’t take up much room in the car.
-Pop one up to be a catch all for larger toys or put a plastic bag in it and place in the back seat with the kids so they can throw their trash in it (and not on the floor).
+Pop one up to be a catch all for larger toys or put a plastic bag in a small one and place in the back seat with the kids so they can throw their trash in it (and not on the floor).

 Elastic Sheet Straps